widap/widap-web/pipeline/README.md

 ```
 Make sure the output is moved to the location expected by the map page.

-### regenerate the data used for the plots on the map page?
+### ...regenerate the data used for the plots on the map page?

 Something like this should do it:
 ```